Lawrence, Kansas: North Lawrence

 Grant Township, north of the Kansas River, was annexed to Douglas County in 1870 from southern Sarcoxie Township in Jefferson County.
 The largest city in the township was Jefferson, founded in 1866 just over the river from Lawrence.
 Jefferson was renamed North Lawrence in 1869 and it was attempted to annex the town to Lawrence proper but the motion failed.
 The following year, the State Legislature annexed the town.

 Just northeast of North Lawrence there once was a popular park area known as Bismarck Grove.
 During the late 19th century, this area housed numerous fairs, picnics, and temperance meetings.
 In 1870, the Kansas Pacific railroad set up a number of manufacturing and repair shops in this area, which became known as "Bismarck".
 The first organized gathering in the area took place in 1878 was the National Temperance camp meeting.
 The last fair was held at the Grove in 1899, and due to financial issues, the area was sold and became private property in 1900.

 Architecture

 The architecture of Lawrence is greatly varied.
 Most buildings built before 1860 were destroyed in the Lawrence Massacre.
 Architectural styles represented in Lawrence's historical areas are Victorian, Gothic Revival, Tudor, Romanesque and many others.

 Demographics

+Lawrence is part of the Kansas City (MO)–Overland Park–Kansas City (KS) Combined Statistical Area.

 The city's planning and urban development department estimates the city reached 100,000 people in early 2018.